Automated Capability Evaluation of Foundation Models

-This paper introduces ACE, a framework for scalable and structured evaluation of foundation models.
-ACE leverages the generative power of LLMs to construct semantically meaningful capability hierarchies and associated evaluation tasks for a target domain.
+We introduced ACE, a framework for scalable, structured, and efficient evaluation of foundation models.
+ACE leverages frontier models to construct semantically meaningful capability hierarchies and associated evaluation tasks for a target domain.
 It further employs active learning in a latent semantic space to efficiently estimate a model's capability function and uncover strengths and weaknesses with minimal evaluation cost.

-While our current experiments use a fixed set of capabilities, ACE is designed to support dynamic generation of new capabilities during active learning.
-This extension resembles Latent Bayesian Optimization (LBO), where points in the latent space must be decoded back into textual capability descriptions.
-For this, we require an inverse mapping $D \approx E^{-1} \circ \varphi^{-1}$.
-One approach is to train a decoder $D$ directly, or to adopt an encoder–decoder architecture.
-A key consideration in LBO is the \textit{misalignment problem}, which arises from inaccuracies in the encoder-decoder architecture.
-This issue has been studied in recent literature, and solutions such as Inversion-based Latent Bayesian Optimization (InvBO) have been proposed to mitigate it~\citep{chu2024inversion}.
-In future work, we plan to explore the incorporation of such methods to enable the dynamic generation of capabilities.

-A limitation of the ACE framework is its reliance on a scientist model to generate, verify, and score tasks.
+A limitation of the ACE framework is its reliance on frontier (scientist) models to generate, verify, and score tasks.